 So sister, would you like to join us and share your story?
 Share your hope, your grief, your pain, your joy, your love, and your heartache?
 Would you like to come and support, encourage and rally around others who need it?
 Would you like to come to The Nest?
 The Nest that carries?

-If so, come ready to rally together on the first Tuesday of every month.
-There will be plenty of tea, coffee, soda and unhealthy sweets to eat.
-So think chocolate, pies, cakes, and more chocolate.
-And if sweets are not your thing, no biggie, I’ll have a veggie tray available as well.
-Maybe a cheeseball or even some fruit.
+If so, come ready to rally together on the first Thursday of every month.
+There will be plenty of food, tea, and unhealthy sweets to eat.

 Oh!
 And if you who are wondering where “The Nest” will take place, please note that I live in Southern Illinois.
-So if you think you can make it and are in need of directions, please email me at firstname.lastname@example.org or you can also find me on Facebook by clicking here and sending me a private message.
-We look forward to hearing from you and sharing in this journey together.
+So, if you think you can make it and are in need of directions, please email me at firstname.lastname@example.org or you can also find me on Facbook.
+I look forward to hearing from you and sharing in this journey together.